eeshanl/Arduino-Projects/README.md

 # Learning Arduino
-* Learning how to use my Arduino
+* Learning how to use my Arduino Uno